 Contact hours total

 Farmer and author Wendell Berry once wrote that eating is an "agricultural act".
-It is also an ethical, cultural, political, and environmental act.
-In an attempt to understand the full impact of our food choices, this course will explore American food production from start to finish, past to present, and field to fork.
-Along the way we will answer questions such as: How does a plant grow?
+It is also an ethical, social, political, and environmental act.
+In order to more fully understand the impact of our food choices, this course explores American food production from start to finish, past to present, and field to fork.
+Along the way we answer questions like: How does a plant grow?
 What is the difference between conventional vs. organic agriculture?
-How and why did our current food system evolve?
-How much does a fast-food cheeseburger really cost?
+How and why did our current food system develop?
+How much does a cheeseburger really cost?
 What and why is food biotechnology?
 Where can I buy a local head of lettuce or leg of lamb?
 And, ultimately, what should I eat?

-5. Calculate the “true cost” of food, including direct and indirect costs.
+4. Calculate the “true cost” of food, including direct and indirect costs (externalities).

-6. Explore the feasibility of local food production and gain an appreciation for issues facing Central Oregon farmers and producers.
+5. Explore and reflect on the feasibility of local food production and gain an appreciation for issues facing Central Oregon farmers and producers.

 General education/Related instruction lists